Beyoncé And Jay-Z Have Renewed Their Wedding Vows, Per ‘People Magazine’

 Her mother, Tina Knowles, also takes to social media to share intimate pictures of her grandchildren, frequently calling them “my babies.”

-Even Jay-Z has been vocal with how much his wife has changed his life for the better.
-Despite his failings as a husband, he really seems to love her, and isn’t afraid to show his love.
+Even Jay-Z has been vocal about how much his wife has changed his life for the better.
+Despite his failings as a husband, he really seems to love her and isn’t afraid to show his love.